nicolas-steenhout/main-live/subscribe.md

 I'm offering a newsletter if RSS isn't your thing.
 It will not be a high traffic newsletter.
 I'm looking at sending an update every couple weeks with links to all the new posts.

 You can subscribe by adding your email.
+Please note, your privacy is important to me.
+I chose Buttondown specifically because they believe in your privacy as much as I do.
+Check out their [privacy statement](https://buttondown.email/features/privacy) (in Plain Language).

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/vavroom"